lensonp/ML_optical/README.md

 This level of completeness
 leaves the code flexible for expansion and/or re-purposing.

-The full set of modules from this project interfaces with the full range of regression techniques available in scikit-learn including the development version (for multilayer perceptron models) and includes unsupervised feature exploration (PCA, clustering) and supervised classification (SVM, logistic regression, GDA).
+In the past, these modules included the full range of regression techniques available in scikit-learn including the development version (for multilayer perceptron models), unsupervised feature exploration (PCA, clustering), supervised classification (SVM, logistic regression, GDA), and a module of custom kernels specific to structural features.
 I left these other functionalities out of this version to simplify the code.